 As 2013 comes to an end, how would you summarize your financial status?

-Ipsos Reid and Sun Life surveyed 1,239 and found that 57 percent of Canadians believe that they were no better off now than they were last year.
-More optimistic were 38 percent of respondents who claim to have improved their financial positions while 5 percent said they weren't sure.
+Ipsos Reid and Sun Life surveyed 1,239 and found that 57% of Canadians believe that they were no better off now than they were last year.
+More optimistic were 38% of respondents who claim to have improved their financial positions while 5% said they weren't sure.

-The survey also shows that while 36 percent of Canadians contribute to retirement savings, with 18 percent doing so on a regular or monthly basis and 12 percent making lump sum contributions yearly, the vast majority - 58 percent polled - made no RRSP contributions.
+The survey also shows that while 36% of Canadians contribute to retirement savings, with 18% doing so on a regular or monthly basis and 12% making lump-sum contributions yearly, the vast majority - 58% polled - made no RRSP contributions.

 Sun Life president Kevin Dougherty notes: "It's concerning that a majority of Canadians aren't feeling better off financially than they were last year as we head into a holiday season where we tend to spend more and save less.
 Canadians can take steps toward feeling better by putting a financial plan in writing and perhaps consider it as a new year's resolution."

-There were also differences by provinces with 47 percent of Albertans feeling less financially healthy, followed by those in Saskatchewan and Manitoba (45%), and Canadians in the Atlantic provinces (43%).
-In Quebec, 63 percent of respondents felt less well off than they did in 2012.
+There were also differences by provinces with 47% of Albertans feeling less financially healthy, followed by those in Saskatchewan and Manitoba (45%), and Canadians in the Atlantic provinces (43%).
+In Quebec, 63% of respondents felt less well off than they did in 2012.